nehayadav7295/Portland-smell-problem-analysis/README.md

 * Luke Truman (Sierra Club's Maine Chapter)
   * Luke has experience in data mapping, and working on projects with college students.
   * He has been invested in this problem of Portland/South Portland air quality for some time.

----

-## Project Idea: This Stinks

-Problem: Residents of Portland and South Portland have been reporting disruptive smells in the air on certain days of the year.
-The cities use different platforms to report and respond to the problem: a local 311 app, and a popular crowdsourcing app used across the nation.
-It's been unclear what the source of the smells might be and difficult to understand the extent of the issue on both sides of the Fore River.

-### Project goals.

-* Coordinate the various data sources
-* Clean the data and make it easily accessible for the general public
-* Create some simple visualizations
-* Add additional data from ME DEP (e.g., wind speed, direction, temperature, etc) · Project partners
-* The Greater Portland Council of Governments
-* The Sierra Club

----